-Successful completion of the foundation year will also guarantee you progression onto the Computer Science BSc (Hons) programme. *You will need at least 100 credits, at least 55% in Academic English and Study Skills, at least 60% in Introductory Mathematics and in Further Mathematics and at least 50% in Introductory Computer Science.
+Successful completion of the foundation year will also guarantee you progression onto the Artificial Intelligence and Computer Science BSc (Hons) programme. *You will need at least 100 credits, at least 55% in Academic English and Study Skills, at least 60% in Mathematics modules and at least 60% in Elementary Computer Programming.

 We will ensure you're fully prepared for your undergraduate programme, immersing you in the university environment and giving you dedicated support in your first year in Dubai.